 V-Notch Tile Trowels

 V-notch trowels have a continuous zig-zag or sawtooth pattern with points.
 They are typically used for small tiles, such as mosaics, or any tiles under 2 inches square.
 Because V-notch trowels dispense less mortar than square-notch, they are also preferred for many wall or ceiling applications.

 Square-notch trowels often have three numbers indicating the size and spacing of the notches.
 The first number is the width of each tooth; the second is the spacing between teeth; the third is the depth of the teeth.
 For example, a 1/4 x 3/8 x 1/4-inch trowel has 1/4-inch-wide, 1/4-inch-deep teeth spaced every 3/8 inches.
 If only two numbers are given, the first indicates the width of the teeth and the spacing (which will be the same), and the second is the tooth depth.

 V-notch trowels typically have two numbers: first, the width of the notches, and second, the depth of the notches.

 Choosing a Notch Size

 Choose a notch size based on the tile and the installation location.
 Your tile supplier can recommend an appropriate size for your project.
 The best way to confirm that you have the correct notch size is to install a few tiles, then lift them and see how much mortar contacts the tile and the underlying surface—known as the coverage.
-Tile in dry locations should have at least 80% coverage.
-In wet locations, tiles need at least 95% coverage.
-This means that no more than 20% or 5%, respectively, of the tile, should be dry (without mortar).
+Tile in dry locations should have at least 80 percent coverage.
+In wet locations, tiles need at least 95 percent coverage.
+This means that no more than 20 percent or 5 percent, respectively, of the tile, should be dry (without mortar).
 Regardless of the coverage amount, all corners of each tile must have coverage.